What is colic?

 - Both parents and baby lose sleep

 - A colicky infant may be overfed in an effort to stop the crying.
-This might make the colic worse.
+This might make the

-Living with colic
+Living with colicky baby

 When should I call my child's healthcare provider?